Video games in Kenya: Current situation

 According to Masyuko, African game development is mainly focused on mobile gaming, as this medium has the deepest penetration and the widest market.
 It is also considered an easier entry point as far as financing is concerned.
 However, Masyuko explains, "[w]e don't have proper retail stores like the App Store ... if you want something you just go to this one-stop shop."
 Developers at University of Games state that console gaming is picking up in the country, though it is not as prevalent as the mobile market.

 Many cybercafes in Nairobi have a specific zone for people to play video games.
 These zones have proven to be more lucrative than charging for web browsing.
 Kenya's video game industry was estimated to be worth US$44 million at the end of 2013.

-In eSports, there are roughly established bodies governing eSports events with the likes of the high-quality event Pro Series Gaming(P.S.G)", the Tekken 254 Circuit", the Pan African Gaming Union(P.A.G.U) Championships, Rise To Greatness - RIIG League" and other minor tournaments such as the Kenya International Gaming Series dubbed as "K.IN.G.S" the Vivid Gold ePlay Tournaments, KAGE and many more.
+In esports, there are roughly established bodies governing esports events with the likes of the high-quality event Pro Series Gaming(P.S.G)", the Tekken 254 Circuit", the Pan African Gaming Union(P.A.G.U) Championships, Rise To Greatness - RIIG League" and other minor tournaments such as the Kenya International Gaming Series dubbed as "K.IN.G.S" the Vivid Gold ePlay Tournaments, KAGE and many more.
 So far the Pro Series Gaming has been the most dominant eSports company in Kenya and over East and Central Africa hosting countries such as Kenya, Uganda, Rwanda, Zambia and Malawi.
 Tekken 254 usually has a regular league called the Tekken 254 Circuit that runs every month until a full seasonal circuit is over as pro gamers await for the next season.
-The PAGU Championships, sponsored by Gaming For Kenya and other various entities is held throughout Africa with several countries that have membership to PAGU such as Kenya, Senegal, Ghana, Zambia and other member countries.
+The PAGU Championships, sponsored by Gaming For Kenya and other various entities is held throughout Africa with several countries that have membership to PAGU (currently playRX Africa) such as Kenya, Senegal, Ghana, Zambia and other member countries.
 RIIG League is done occasionally is sponsored by the Holos Gaming Matrix(HGM) on the Xbox franchise.